Introduction

 Conversely if the Destination Address value DOES match the interface’s own Ethernet address, or one of the multicast or broadcast addressse (that the interface is programmed to receive), then the Ethernet Receiver will accept and process the rest of the Ethernet frame.

-Once again, the DIX Standard and the IEEE 802.3 Standard handle/interpret the Destination Address field, slightly differently, as I describe below.
+The DIX Standard and the IEEE 802.3 Standards handle/interpret the Destination Address field slightly differently, as I describe below.

-The first bit of the Destination Address field (as transmitted onto the network medium) is used to distinguish physical addresses from multicast (or broadcast) addresses.
+We use the first bit of the Destination Address field (as transmitted onto the network medium) to distinguish physical addresses from multicast (or broadcast) addresses.

-If this first bit (transmitted wihtin the Destination Address) is a zero (0), then the Destination Address field contains the physical address of an interface (or Station).
-This is also known as the unicast address, because the Ethernet frame is is sent to this address only.
+If this first bit (transmitted within the Destination Address) is zero (0), then the Destination Address field contains the physical address of an interface (or Station).
+We also refer to this address as the unicast address because we only send this Ethernet frame to this address only.

 In Figure 2, I show an illustration of a simple “Unicast Address” within the Destination Address field.